tudocomp/tudocomp/docs/Documentation.md

 ## Compressors and Modularity

 A *compressor*, in terms of this framework, transforms an input sequence and writes the result to an output.
-A compressor is the entry point for the utility.
+A compressor is the entry point for the driver application.

 Each compressor family has to implement a *decompressor* that can restore the original input losslessly from a compressed output.
 Apart from that, there are